zarkatech/Migrate-Distribution-Groups/README.md

 *	$PurgeShadowGroups = $true / $false
 *	$Debug = $true / $false

 Successful cut-over of staged shadow groups can only occur after production mail groups have been deleted or deprovisioned from target environment using STEP 5.
-Staging shadow groups and their members can help estimate the perceived cut-over outage window but should be purged before re-creating target groups using the latest or most recent mail group audit data.
+Staging shadow groups and their members can also help estimate the perceived cut-over outage windo, but should be purged before re-creating target groups using the latest or most recent mail group audit data.

 STEP 5: DEPROVISION SOURCE MAIL GROUPS